Toronto housing market

 As a mortgage brokerage, we recently worked with a family who bought their first home five years ago when interest rates were at historic lows.
 They were excited to secure a mortgage at 2.5%, which made their dream of owning a home in Toronto a reality.
 Fast forward to today, they were facing a renewal at a rate of over 5%, doubling their monthly payments.
 This increase was a significant burden on their budget.

 We explored various options together.
-We helped them understand the potential benefits of refinancing, despite the higher rates, to extend their amortization period and ease the monthly payment increase.
-They were initially overwhelmed, but with a detailed breakdown of their options and some budgeting adjustments, we were able to find a solution that allowed them to stay in their home.
+Despite recent rate cuts, the current renewal rates were still high.
+We helped them understand the potential benefits of refinancing to extend their amortization period and ease the monthly payment increase.
+After careful budgeting adjustments, we found a solution that allowed them to stay in their home.

 Understanding Refinancing and Mortgage Renewal Options